Private Hospitals Putting Profits Over Patient Safety

 The Joint Commission, Healthcare Facilities Accreditation Program and American Hospital Association provided qualified support at best, but expressed concerns over the ramifications of full disclosure.

 Perhaps their concerns should be redirected to the patients in their facilities.
 If you or a loved one has experienced medical malpractice, we are here to help.
-Contact one of our experienced medical malpractice lawyers today for a free consultation.
+Contact one of our experienced medical malpractice lawyers today for a consultation.